-We in Maths strive to make sure that our students enjoy Maths lessons while being encouraged and challenged at all times and always with measurable progress in the back of our minds.
+In Maths, we strive to make sure that our students enjoy lessons while being encouraged and challenged at all times and always with measurable progress in mind.
 The students are offered material that allows them to think about Mathematics in a creative way, functionally and with heavy emphasis on Key Skills and Skills for Life.

 - application of numbers